Spirit of St. Louis: Development

 Mahoney was away from the factory, but Ryan answered, "Can build plane similar M-1 but larger wings... delivery about three months."
 Lindbergh wired back that due to competition, delivery in less than three months was essential.
-Many years later, John Vanderlinde, chief mechanic of Ryan Airlines, recalled, "But nothing fazed B.F.
+Many years later, John van der Linde, chief mechanic of Ryan Airlines, recalled, "But nothing fazed B.F.
 Mahoney, the young sportsman who had just bought Ryan."
 Mahoney telegraphed Lindbergh back the same day: "Can complete in two months."

 Lindbergh arrived in San Diego on February 23 and toured the factory with Mahoney, meeting Bowlus, chief engineer Donald Hall, and sales manager A. J. Edwards.
 After further discussions between Mahoney, Hall and Lindbergh, Mahoney offered to build the Spirit for $10,580, restating his commitment to deliver it in 60 days.
 Lindbergh contributed $2,000 toward the cost of the Spirit that he had saved from his earnings as an Air Mail pilot for Robertson Aircraft Corporation.
 The rest was provided by the Spirit of St. Louis Organization.

 Lindbergh was convinced: "I believe in Hall's ability; I like Mahoney's enthusiasm.
 I have confidence in the character of the workmen I've met."
 He then went to the airfield to familiarize himself with a Ryan aircraft, either an M-1 or an M-2, then telegraphed his St. Louis backers and recommended the deal, which was quickly approved.

 Mahoney lived up to his commitment.
 Working exclusively on the aircraft and closely with Lindbergh, the staff completed the Spirit of St. Louis 60 days after Lindbergh arrived in San Diego.
 Powered by a Wright Whirlwind J-5C 223-hp radial engine, it had a 14 m (46-foot) wingspan, 3 m (10 ft) longer than the M-1, to accommodate the heavy load of 1,610 L (425 gal) of fuel.
 In his 1927 book We, Lindbergh acknowledged the builders' achievement with a photograph captioned "The Men Who Made the Plane", identifying: "B. Franklin Mahoney, president, Ryan Airlines", Bowlus, Hall and Edwards standing with the aviator in front of the completed aircraft.